Best Gas Cans To Make Storing Extra Fuel Easy & Safe

 If you have a chainsaw and are hiking into the bush to do some clearing, a 1-gallon gas can is ideal.

-These small gas cans are easy to carry in one hand while keeping your chainsaw in the other.
+These smaller ones are easy to carry in one hand while keeping your chainsaw in the other.

 When storing fuel, ensure it is safely stowed in a well-ventilated storage shed.